The Malignant Optimism of the Abused

 "It is true that he is a chauvinistic narcissist and that his behaviour is unacceptable and repulsive.
 But all he needs is a little love and he will be straightened out.
 I will rescue him from his misery and misfortune.
 I will give him the love that he lacked as a child.
 Then his narcissism will vanish and we will live happily ever after."

 I often come across sad examples of the powers of self-delusion that the narcissist provokes in his victims.
 It is what I call "malignant optimism".
+It is the dysfunctional antithesis of a useful coping strategy known as defensive pessimism.
 People refuse to believe that some questions are unsolvable, some diseases incurable, some disasters inevitable.
 They see a sign of hope in every fluctuation.
 They read meaning and patterns into every random occurrence, utterance, or slip.
 They are deceived by their own pressing need to believe in the ultimate victory of good over evil, health over sickness, order over disorder.
 Life appears otherwise so meaningless, so unjust and so arbitrary...

 So, they impose upon it a design, progress, aims, and paths.
 This is magical thinking.